orangemn6/docs/content/personal/chatgpt.md

 My main workflow when using chatgpt for notes is turning my handwritten notes into markdown.
 During class, I write down main details in my notebook to minimize distractions.

-After school, I upload scans of all of my notes into ChatGPT and ask for formatted markdown **without changing the content**.
+After [[school/index|school]], I upload scans of all of my notes into ChatGPT and ask for formatted markdown **without changing the content**.
 ChatGPT tends to shrink the content in order to save tokens, which isn’t an issue if you use multiple chats.